lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork1.md

 	`/classwork/week1/fri/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for this assignment.
+* You get 10 points if your output perfectly matches the sample and 0 otherwise.

 ## Learning outcomes
 * Be able to `ssh` into the course server and use basic Linux commands to